 We deliver about 200 babies here a year.
 There’s about 1600 deliveries a year in the bush, so you get some idea of the imbalance.
 Some die.
 We have no data, but we know they’re out there because when we patrol, we hear the stories of women who have died in childbirth.

-You are more than 50 times more likely to die in Childbirth in Papua New Guinea as you are in the UK and 1 in every 20 babies in Papua New Guinea die before their first birthday - 1 in 40 are newborns https://data.unicef.org/country/png/.
+You are 50 times more likely to die in childbirth in PNG than you are in the UK & 1 in every 20 babies in PNG die before their 1st birthday – 1 in 40 are newborns (UNICEF)

 What has been your greatest joy in your work?